WSEA: Current on-air programming

-Sports Radio 100.3 "The Team" currently airs CBS Sports Radio's nationally syndicated shows including John Feinstein, Damon Amendolara, Jim Rome, Chris Moore and Brian Jones and Scott Ferrall.
+Sports Radio 100.3 "The Game" currently airs CBS Sports Radio's nationally syndicated shows including John Feinstein, Maggie and Perloff, Jim Rome, Chris Moore and Brian Jones and Scott Ferrall.

 The station mixes nationally syndicated shows with a variety of local programming.

+On August 28, 2023 WSEA rebranded as "100.3 The Game".
+The station operates as a half-day (6 a.m. to 6 p.m.) simulcast of sister station WNKT in Eastover.